-Blue light from phones causes the human eye to attack itself
+Scientists discover how blue light from screens causes the eye to attack itself

 We know that excessive blue light is a problem.
 Now we know why.

 We tend to get ahead of ourselves.
 This phenomenon is ancient.
 Every time we invent or discover a new technology, we get so excited about its application we overlook potential consequences.
 Even as we regularly watch disasters unfold due to the unforeseen, we forget to remember to check in the next time a seemingly innovative tech is introduced.

 We've long known that blue light from our phones, tablets, and monitors is not healthy.
 Many studies confirm how it negatively affects our circadian rhythms, leading to sleep issues that create other health problems.
 Now, a new study published in the journal, Nature, educates us on another harrowing effect of blue light: it's causing the human eye to attack itself.

 Degenerative eye disease is not a term you want your doctor to mention.
 As with the long-term effects of cigarettes and alcohol, eye problems are chronic, unfolding over decades.
 By the time we realize the inevitable, it's often too late.
 Thus, we stay connected to our phones until late at night and early in the morning, never considering that we might spend our later years blind.